When you buy any gym equipment from Bowflex, you expect quality, and that exactly what you get with the Bowflex 5.1s Stowable Weight Bench.

-The gold standard of weight benches should feel like you’re training on a tank, by this I mean stable, heavy with no wobbles.
-And yes this is something you can expect from this bench, with many users praising how stable this bench is in all positions.
+The gold standard of weight benches should feel like you’re training on a tank; by this, I mean stable, heavy with no wobbles.
+And yes, this is something you can expect from this bench, with many users praising how stable this bench is in all positions.

-What Makes The New 5.1s Different To The 5.1?
+What Makes The New 5.1s Different To The Bowflex Select-tech 5.1?

-Essentially both of these weight benches are the same, both have adjustable seats both have 6 adjustable back pad positions both are made with heavy-duty steel and finally both share the same 600lb weight capacity, so why the need for a new bench?
+Essentially both of these weight benches are the same.
+Both have adjustable seats, both have 6 adjustable back pad positions, both are made with heavy-duty steel, and finally, both share the same 600lb weight capacity, so why the need for a new bench?